-Recently, astronomers announced the breaking discovery which will have an essential effect on life on the planet Earth.
-Another planetary system, which is comprised of a lot of planets with the size of our planet, which could probably have water on them and in that way, life too.
+Astronomers have announced a discovery which may have an essential effect on life on the planet Earth.
+Another planetary system, which is comprised of planets with the size of our planet, which could probably have water on them and in that way, life too.

 The ocean of new worlds